ocolin/Netbox/README.md

 ## Description

-This is a basic client for the Netbox API.
-It uses the EasySwagger library, but contains the UISP swagger JSON file.
+This is a basic REST client for the Netbox API.

 ## Usage